kelleman/Niyo-Group-Task-Manager/README.md

 TASK MANAGEMENT SYSTEM, BACKEND DEVELOPER ASSESSMENT
 =======================================================
 This is a task management system using Node.js, Express.js.
-The system allow only authenticated users to create, retrieve, update and delete tasks.
+The system allow only authenticated users to create, read, update and delete tasks.
 Also a real-time notification system using socket.io that emit events to let other users know when a task has been created.

 PROJECT STRUCTURE
 =================